umbraco/UmbracoDocs/14/umbraco-cms/reference/using-ioc.md

 {% endhint %}

-With the dependencies bundled together, you can call the `AddCustomServices` method in either the `Program.cs` file, or your composer:
+With the dependencies bundled together, you can call the `AddCustomServices` method in either the `Program.cs` file or your composer:

 {% tabs %}
 {% tab title="Program.cs" %}